vpbgkt/NexPrepAI/docs/TECHNICAL_IMPLEMENTATION_SUMMARY.md

 ## 🎯 Project Completion Status: ✅ COMPLETE

-This document provides a comprehensive technical summary of the mathematical equation and image upload system implementation for the NexPrep exam platform.
+This document provides a comprehensive technical summary of the mathematical equation and image upload system implementation for the NexPrepAI exam platform.

 ## 📋 Implementation Overview